What Is The Result Of Multiplication Called

 Definition of Multiplication

 Multiplication is one of the four basic mathematical operations, along with addition, subtraction, and division.
 This is keyly a shorthand for repeated addition.
-But for example, 3 multiplied by 4 (written as 3 × 4) is the same as adding 3 to itself 4 times (3 + 3 + 3 + 3), which equals 12.
+As an example, 3 multiplied by 4 (written as 3 × 4) is the same as adding 3 to itself 4 times (3 + 3 + 3 + 3), which equals 12.
 The numbers being multiplied are called factors or multiplicands, while the result is the product.

 Scientific Foundations